CiscoDevNet/ansible-dcnm/README.md

 ## Contributing to this collection

-Ongoing development efforts and contributions to this collection are solely focused on enhancements to current dcnm modules, additional dcnm modules and enhancements to the connection plugin.
+Ongoing development efforts and contributions to this collection are solely focused on enhancements to current ndfc modules, additional ndfc modules and enhancements to the connection plugin.

 We welcome community contributions to this collection.
-If you find problems, please open an issue or create a PR against the [Cisco DCNM collection repository](https://github.com/CiscoDevNet/ansible-dcnm/issues).
+If you find problems, please open an issue or create a PR against the [Cisco NDFC collection repository](https://github.com/CiscoDevNet/ansible-dcnm/issues).

 ## Changelogs